valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 ## Title

-  > Using API Logic Server for Web Applications - create with one command, customize in your IDE
+  > How to Create Web Applications Instantly with API Logic Server - create with one command, customize in your IDE

 ## Description

+Creating web-oriented database projects requires substantial time and background.
+In this Tutorial, we introduce a meaningfully faster and simpler approach.

+&nbsp;

 ### Overview

 In this tutorial:

-* You will build, run and customize a complete multi-table database web app
+* Seeing is believing - you will build, run and customize a complete multi-table database web app
-    * Use tomorrow on your organizations databases
+    * You will be able to use it tomorrow on your organizations databases
 * You will also gain an excellent introduction to several popular Python technologies -- web apps, database access, project development, etc.

 &nbsp;

-### What is API Logic Server
+### What is API Logic Server?

 API Logic Server is an open source Python system that creates __customizable database web app projects:__